 Texas Blind Salamander Facts

-- This holds true due to the specific fact that, in the halls of science, it bears the official name of the Eurycea rathbuni.
+- This holds true due to the specific fact that, inside the halls of science, it bears the official name of the Eurycea rathbuni.
 This marvel of Nature further received this moniker as a result of the work of the Norwegian-born American zoologist, Leonhard Hess Stejneger.

-- Efforts are being made to preserve this product of countless ages of evolution, though.
+- Efforts are being made to preserve this incredible product of countless ages of evolution, though.
 That’s because, in 2013, the USFWS approved a specific habitat conservation plan.
-This aims at protecting its local environment, thereby reducing stresses on the species.
+This project aims at protecting its local environment, thereby reducing stresses on the species.

 Related Articles